SevenShepherd/SevenShepherd.github.io/_posts/2023-12-04-relationships.markdown

 >
 &mdash; Proverbs 6:24-29 NKJV

 Flee from these destroyers, recognize them before it is too late!
+Learn to distinguish love from lust.

 > The woman Folly is loud; she is seductive [full of simpleness] and knows nothing. &mdash; Proverbs 9:13 ESV